 The following resources may provide additional information about birth control:

 Pregnancy is based on a number of complex factors.
-While some people can get pregnant without much difficulty, for others, the process is not so easy.
+While some people can become pregnant without much difficulty, for others, the process is not so easy.
 About 1 in 6 couples will experience infertility at some point in their lives.

 There are several reasons why people may experience difficulties conceiving:

 Understanding these factors can help you make informed choices about when to start a family, how to improve your chances of getting pregnant and when to seek help with fertility.

-Fertility - the ability to get pregnant.
+Fertility - the ability to become pregnant.
 If you and your partner are trying to get pregnant, understanding fertility can be an important step to increasing your likelihood of getting pregnant.

-Infertility - the inability to get pregnant within one year of having frequent sex without using any form of birth control - can be due to factors that affect women, factors that affect men or a combination of factors.
+Infertility - the inability to become pregnant can be due to many factors.
 In some cases, medical treatments may help.
 A good place to start is having a conversation with your health care provider.

-When you're trying to get pregnant, having sex without using any form of birth control two or three times a week during the woman's fertile period is key.
+When you're trying to become pregnant, having sex without using any form of birth control two or three times a week during the fertile period in the menstrual cycle is key.
 For healthy couples wanting to conceive, understanding how this fertile period works is more important than constantly having sex.

-Figuring out when to have sex can be important when trying to get pregnant.
-A woman with a regular 28-day cycle begins ovulating 14 days before her next period.
+Figuring out when to have sex can be important when trying to become pregnant.
+A person with a regular 28-day cycle begins ovulating 14 days before their next period.
 Many people believe that it's best to have sex once ovulation begins, but evidence shows that starting to have sex at this point may be too late.
 Health care providers recommend having sex, every other day, starting 3 days before ovulation begins.